 GIFT Nifty responds to global equity indices, US Treasury yields, crude oil prices, dollar strength, and FII/DII fund flow data throughout its 21-hour trading day.

 During Indian market hours (9:15 AM to 3:30 PM), domestic factors dominate: quarterly earnings, government policy announcements, RBI decisions, and institutional fund flows.
 After Indian markets close, the picture shifts entirely to global forces.
+Here are the specific factors that matter most during after-hours trading:

-One thing worth noting: FII (Foreign Institutional Investor) flow data, which NSDL publishes around 7:30 PM IST, can move GIFT Nifty sharply.
+FII (Foreign Institutional Investor) flow data, which NSDL publishes around 7:30 PM IST, can move GIFT Nifty sharply.
 Heavy FII selling on a given day sometimes triggers follow-through selling in GIFT Nifty during the US session.

 Can Retail Investors Trade GIFT Nifty?